82beja1bwi/newssite/README.md

 - `public/pics`: Directory for storing images and other public assets.
 - `view`: Contains pug templates
 - `server.js`: Entry point for the application, where the Express server is configured and started.
-- `responses.js`: Static data for rendering, response generation and integration testing
+- `responses.js`: Static data for rendering, response generation and end-to-end testing
 - `package.json` and `package-lock.json`: Configuration files for npm, containing metadata about the project and its dependencies.